About Me

 Preprints

 [factoredreps] R. Rodriguez-Sanchez, C. Allen, G. Konidaris.
 From Pixels to Factors: Learning Independently Controllable State Variables for Reinforcement Learning.
-Under review 2025.
+Accepted to RLC2026 [abstract] [paper]

 Conferences